binarymist/BinaryMistBlog/content/post/cloud-security.md

 {{% alert note %}}
 My latest podcast for Software Engineering Radio was with guest "Head of Cryptography Engineering at Tresorit, Péter Budai" on [End to End Encryption](/publication/ser-podcast-end-to-end-encryption/).

 Next up for guests on my interview schedule is [Natalie Silvanovich](https://twitter.com/natashenka) of the Google [Project Zero](https://googleprojectzero.blogspot.co.nz/2015/08/attacking-ecmascript-engines-with.html) team on the topic of Attack Surface Reduction.
-This shouild be released in a couple of months.
+This should be released in a couple of months.
 Keep your eye on my [Publications](/publication/#4) if this interests you, or even leave a comment [below](#comments) and I'll let you know when it's available.
 {{% /alert %}}

 The following are the additional resources in the [Cloud Security](/publication/cloud-security/) book.